VisTrails/VisTrails/doc/usersguide/parameter_widgets.rst

    :align: center
    :width: 30%

-   Example 1.2 - How to enable/disable the Parameter Widgets mode.
+   Figure 2 - How to enable/disable the Parameter Widgets mode.

 Adding a parameter widget to a module
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A parameter widget can be enabled or disabled in the 'Module Info' panel by toggling the pencil icon (See Figure :ref:`Example 1.3 <fig-edit-widget>`).
+A parameter widget can be enabled or disabled in the 'Module Info' panel by toggling the pencil icon (See :ref:`Figure 3 <fig-edit-widget>`).
 Only parameters of constant type that have widgets for editing can be added.

 Constant modules such as String and Integer show a parameter widget for 'value'